CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Parametrising a function

-To make this function reusable for any number, we need to introduce handle some input.
+To make this function reusable for any number, we need to handle inputs.
 We do this using a parameter.

 🔑 A parameter is a variable that enables us to reference the input to a function.